jtrieb1/nnm/README.md

 This website currently consists of two components:

 ## Frontend
 The frontend is written in React, using Gatsby.
-Gatsby was chosen for ease of integration with Shopify in the future.
+Gatsby was chosen for ease of integration with Shopify.

 ## Backend
 The backend is written in Rust, using actix-web.
 This was not the most efficient choice, due to the lack of viable